3mdeb/news-and-ideas/kas.md

 In my opinion, the [kas] project definitely deserves some more popularity.
 At the moment it has less than 30 stars on [github](https://github.com/siemens/kas).
-I can't wait to see how it would fit into some more complex use-cases we have.
+I can't wait to see how it would fit in some more complex use-cases we have.

 ## References